GamesDoneQuick/donation-tracker/README.md

 Docker should also work but support is still in the experimental phases.

+**Ensure that `PAYPAL_TEST` is present in your settings.** It should be set to True for development/testing and False for production mode.

 ### Configuration

 The Donation Tracker adds a few configuration options.